Claudenw/DUPTester/README.md

    * The migrated tests are saved in submit/test-migrator-based-python/migrate_result
    * The generated upgrade tests are saved in submit/src/cass/generated_test

+# Special Attention
-## If you cannot reproduce our results using this repo, please contact us and we will provide a virtual machine image.
+If you cannot reproduce our results using this repo, please contact us and we will provide a virtual machine image.